Automorphism groups of compact complex surfaces: Non-negative Kodaira dimension

 \begin{corollary} Let $X$ be a complex torus.
 Then the group $\Aut(X)$ is Jordan. \end{corollary} \begin{proof} By Lemma~\ref{lemma:group-theory}(i) it is enough to check that in the notation of Theorem~\ref{theorem:torus} the group $\Gamma$ has bounded finite subgroups.
 Since $\Gamma$ is a subgroup in the automorphism group of $\Lambda$, the latter follows from Theorem~\ref{theorem:Minkowski}. \end{proof}

 \begin{lemma} Let $X$ be either a $K3$ surface, or an Enriques surface.
 Then the group~\mbox{$\Aut(X)$} has bounded finite subgroups. \end{lemma} \begin{proof} Suppose that $X$ is a $K3$ surface.
 If $X$ is projective, then the assertion follows from \cite[Theorem~1.8(i)]{Prokhorov-Shramov-2013}.
-If $X$ is non-projective, then the assertion follows from Theorem~\ref{theorem:class-VII}, or from a stronger result of~\cite[Theorem~1.5]{Oguiso08}.
+If~$X$ is non-projective, then the assertion follows from a stronger result of~\cite[Theorem~1.5]{Oguiso08}.

 Now suppose that $X$ is an Enriques surface.
 Then it is projective (see Theorem~\ref{theorem:classification}), so that the assertion again follows from~\cite[Theorem~1.8(i)]{Prokhorov-Shramov-2013}. \end{proof}